One Model for All Tasks: Leveraging Efficient World Models in Multi-Task Planning: Method

 \subsection{Architecture Design of ScaleZero via Principled Exploration}

 Motivated by the above diagnosis of plasticity collapse, we conduct a principled exploration of the UniZero design space to forge a robust solution on Atari8 multitask benchmark (see Appendix~\ref{app:atari_exp} for experimental details).
 We systematically evaluate five key design axes (Figure~\ref{fig:design_space_a}) drawn from three core dimensions (input representation, model architecture, and optimization strategy): \textit{task conditioning}, \textit{encoder architecture}, \textit{latent normalization}, \textit{backbone design}, and \textit{optimization strategy}.
 Specific implementation details are provided in Appendix~\ref{appendix:exploaration_design_space}.
 The comprehensive results, summarized in Figure~\ref{fig:atari8_performance_comparison}, reveal that the integration of a MoE backbone provides a uniquely significant and robust performance uplift, directly counteracting the failure modes identified in our initial diagnosis.
+This is further corroborated by the complete plasticity metric analysis in Figure~\ref{fig:appendix_design_space_plasticity}, which demonstrates that the MoE-based model consistently maintains healthy latent dynamics (i.e., lower dormant ratios and stable latent norms) across all tasks.
 Below, we detail the findings of each axis.

 \textbf{Explicit Task Conditioning.} A shared model processing raw observations may face ambiguity in discerning the underlying task, especially when initial states are similar across environments~\citep{rakelly2019efficient,sodhani2021multi}.
 To test if providing an explicit task identity $k$ could resolve ambiguity, we concatenate a learnable task embedding $e_k$ to the latent state $z$.
-While this approach accelerates initial convergence on simpler tasks, it offers marginal long-term benefits for complex ones and fails to mitigate plasticity collapse, as evidenced by minimal improvement in metrics like the dormant neuron ratio (Figure~\ref{fig:plasticity_metrics}).
-This indicates that such input-level task conditioning are insufficient to resolve deep-seated representational conflicts in online multitask RL.
+While this approach accelerates initial convergence on simpler tasks, it offers marginal long-term benefits for complex ones and fails to mitigate plasticity collapse, as evidenced by minimal improvement in metrics like the dormant neuron ratio (Figure~\ref{fig:appendix_design_space_plasticity}).
+This indicates that such input-level task conditioning are insufficient to resolve deep-seated representational conflicts in online MTRL.

 \textbf{Encoder Architecture (ResNet vs. ViT).} We contrast a standard ResNet-like encoder in ~\cite{pu2024unizero} with a Vision Transformer to assess the encoder's impact on visual representation quality.
 On the Atari8 benchmark, the choice of encoder does not yield a significant performance difference.
 We attribute this to the limited visual heterogeneity in this specific task suite, but posit that the scalability and powerful feature extraction of ViT are critical for broader, more diverse multitask domains.